ofiwg/ofi-guide/OFIGuide.md

 By moving the network processing directly into the application process, we need to be concerned with how network communication makes forward progress.
 For example, how and when are acknowledgments sent?
 How are timeouts and message re-transmissions handled?
 The progress model defines this behavior, and it depends on how much of the network processing has been offloaded onto the NIC.

 More generally, progress is the ability of the underlying network implementation to complete processing of an asynchronous request.
 In many cases, the processing of an asynchronous request requires the use of the host processor.
 For performance reasons, it may be undesirable for the provider to allocate a thread for this purpose, which will compete with the application thread(s).
-We can avoid thread context switches if the application thread can be used to make forward progress on requests -- check for acknowledgments, retry timed out operations, etc.  Doing so requires that the application periodically call into the network stack.1`
+We can avoid thread context switches if the application thread can be used to make forward progress on requests -- check for acknowledgments, retry timed out operations, etc.  Doing so requires that the application periodically call into the network stack.

 ## Ordering

 Network ordering is a complex subject.
-With TCP sockets, data is send and received in the same order.
+With TCP sockets, data is sent and received in the same order.
 Buffers are re-usable by the application immediately upon returning from a function call.
 As a result, ordering is simple to understand and use.
 UDP sockets complicate things slightly.
 With UDP sockets, messages may be received out of order from how they were sent.
 In practice, this often doesn't occur, particularly, if the application only communicates over a local area network, such as Ethernet.

 With our evolving network API, there are situations where exposing different order semantics can improve performance.
 These details will be discussed further below.